jeevan-aj/Task-Manager/README.md

 # Task Manager

 This repository contains the code for a real-time task management application.
-The project is divided into a frontend built with React and Material-UI, and a backend built with NestJS, Kafka, and Redis.
+The project is divided into a frontend built with Nextjs and Material-UI, and a backend built with NestJS, Kafka, and Redis.
 The application allows users to create, update, delete, and view tasks organized in a Kanban board.